Photo by www.istockphoto.com

 A Guide to Tokyo’s Tropical Pacific Izu Islands

-There's a total of nine inhabited islands in the archipelago that you can reach, being Oshima, Toshima, Niijima, Shikinejima, Kozushima, Miyakejima, Mikurajima, Hachijojima and Aogashima.
-Most of the islands have airports that have regular commercial flights traveling from Tokyo, it's usually quite a bit more expensive than taking a ferry but you'll save much more time.
+You can visit nine inhabited islands in this archipelago: Oshima, Toshima, Niijima, Shikinejima, Kozushima, Miyakejima, Mikurajima, Hachijojima, and Aogashima.
+Most of these islands have airports with regular flights from Tokyo.
+Flying is usually more expensive than taking a ferry, but it’s a lot quicker.

 table of contents